Lexington Federal Crimes Lawyer

 What Are The Most Common Types Of Federal Crimes In Lexington, Kentucky?

 Federal agencies, like the FBI and ATF, can arrest Lexington residents for any violation of the Code of Laws of the United States.
 However, most of their arrests typically involve weapons crimes, drug crimes and white collar crimes.

 Federal Weapons Crimes

 The Second Amendment to the U.S. Constitution grants all Americans the right to bear arms.
 However, there are many statutes in the Code of Laws of the United States that regulate this right, such as:

-Federal agencies like the FBI and ATF regularly arrest Lexington residents for violations of these statutes.
+Federal agencies regularly arrest Lexington residents for violations of these statutes.

 Federal Drug Crimes

 Since the U.S. government launched the war on drugs in the 1970s, it has arrested a plethora of Lexington residents for violations of the Controlled Substances Act.
 This federal law makes it illegal for individuals to engage in activities like drug trafficking, production and possession.
 The penalties for federal drug crimes are typically more severe than those for comparable state offenses.